Whiplash Injury Compensation Claims

 - Transport costs – suffering from whiplash often reduces mobility in the neck, which can make driving painful and unsafe.
 So while you recover, you may need to pay for taxis or buses to get to appointments, visit the doctors, etc. Again, as these costs are directly related to your accident and injury, you would be entitled to recover these costs from the party at fault.

-When assessing your injuries and financial losses, our solicitors will carry out a full investigation.
+When assessing your injuries and financial losses, your solicitors will carry out a full investigation.
 Medical experts will be used to evaluate your injuries and provide evidence regarding the recovery period, day-to-day impact and any long term effect.
-We will then look at all areas of financial loss to ensure you are not left out of pocket through no fault of your own.
+They will then look at all areas of financial loss to ensure you are not left out of pocket through no fault of your own.

 What treatments are available for whiplash injuries?